BM32ESRF/lauetools/index.rst

 1- Download LaueTools code
 ***************************

-- the very last version of the code at gitlab.esrf.fr (you are also welcome to fork this project):
+- the very last version of the code running with python3 is at gitlab.esrf.fr (you are also welcome to fork this project):

 	https://gitlab.esrf.fr/micha/lauetools